DomDomHaas/portfolio-next/public/content/projects/envidat.md

 <small>Dataset Workflow Edit mode <a href="https://envidat.ch/storybook/?path=/story/6-workflows-editing-workflow--editing-steps" target="_blank">Dataset Workflow Edit mode in Storybook</a></small>

-Early in the development I've introduced [Storybook](https://storybook.js.org/) it's a widely used tool for building UI components and pages in isolation.
-This is very usage as it let engineers build all the different use cases of a component before integrating them into a web application.

-It is like a unit testing approach for frontend development and can be enhanced with (automated) testing and documentation.
+### Software Architecture

+The system architecture of EnviDat is a CSR aka.
+SPA build written in Vue with Typescript, Vuetify, Vite, Vitest, Storybook served from a S3 Bucket.
+With the CKAN, a pyhton CMS in the backend, served with docker and multiple microservices (Solr, Redis) and nginx for the routing.
+The backend connects to a postgres DB server and any uploaded research data is stored in S3 Object buckets which can deal with large file storage >100GB.

+A public proxy which serves the frontend and routes the api call to the backend and the S3 Buckets.

+#### Frontend Architecture

+Decoupling of the "business logic" and the UI rendering is ensured through a component-driven design with dependency injection.
+This has a few benefits:

+- testability is increased
+- code-splitting improved (fast loading of the website)
+- and isolated development of the UI components

+With [Storybook](https://storybook.js.org/) the components can be implemented easily with their different use-cases, it's a approach of a "visual" test driven design, similar to writing unit tests.

+When integrated together to the website, each site has a main component the page, which decides on any events which the child components bubble up.
+It provides an dependencies via injection to the children components.

 Here the dataset list in storybook:

 ![Dataset List in Storybook](/images/projects/envidat/storybook_metadatalist.webp)
 <small><a href="https://envidat.ch/storybook/?path=/story/3-datasets-metadata-list--top-filtering-layout" target="_blank">Dataset List in Storybook</a></small>

-### Senior Software Engineer at WSL
+### Senior Software Fullstack Engineer at WSL

-From the beginning I was responsible for the full software life cycle of the frontend EnviDat, taking care of the design, planning, testing and deployment of features.
-Over the years we grew from two to five software engineers with a product owner.
+I was responsible for the full software life cycle of the frontend EnviDat, taking care of the design, planning, testing and deployment of features.
+Over the years we grew from two to five software engineers and a product owner.

 My responsibilities grew with the team.
+I introduced new team members to the frontend code base, made code reviews in the backend, Designed various Gitlab CI/CD pipelines.
-I introduced new team members to the code base and various programming concepts, gave support and guidance in all concerns of software engineering.
+I've supported team members with and programming concepts, gave support and guidance in all concerns of software engineering.

+### Leadership

+As Senior Software Engineer and later Lead Engineer I've supported engineers with feature planning, introduction best practices and software architectures, highlight testing and debugging strategies and providing feedback through code reviews.
+I'd like a team culture of openness, cooperation so everyone can be authentic and inspiration each other to tackle technical and design challenges.

 ### DevOps